More action on the anvil as NCB boss takes stock of Bollywood drug probe

 Earlier the NCB had sought the help of agencies from various countries to find out more about the drug flow into India and particularly Mumbai.
 Sources say that apart from gathering evidence on those who consume hard drugs such as methamphetamine, heroin and cocaine, it is also important to unearth the supply chain.

 In 2019, the NCB had registered a case based on a report filed in Australia about the flow of drugs.
 It was found that 300 kilograms of cocaine had landed in Mumbai in 2018.
-This came to light when the a probe in Australia was launched to investigate the seizure of 55 kilograms of cocaine in the country.
+This came to light when a probe in Australia was launched to investigate the seizure of 55 kilograms of cocaine in the country.
 It was found that in all, 1,200 kilograms of cocaine had landed in India of which 300 kgs reached Mumbai alone.

 The NCB has sought the help of agencies in Canada, Australia, US and UK in a bid to unearth the supply chain.
 Many actors from the industry are on the radar of the agency.